Kahn/freetel/fdmdv2-dev/README.txt

 TODO
 ====

+[ ] Open R&D questions
+    + Goal is to develop an open source DV mode that performs comparably to SSB [ ] Does 700 perform OK next to SSB?
+        + approx same tx pk level (hard to measure exactly)
+        + try some low SNR channels
+        + try some fast fading/nasty channels
+    [ ] Is 700 speech quality acceptable?

-[ ] test frames
+[X] test frames
     [X] freedv API support
     [X] BER displayed on GUI for 700 and 1600
-    [ ] plot error patterns for 700 and 1600
+    [X] plot error patterns for 700 and 1600
-        + callback for error patterns, or poll via stats interface [ ] plot error histograms for 700 and 1600
+        + callback for error patterns, or poll via stats interface [X] plot error histograms for 700 and 1600
         + map bit error to carrier, have done this in tcohpsk?
         + how to reset histogram?
 On error reset?
         + histogram screen ... new code?
         + test with filter
-    [ ] Plot per carrier average Es/No, or even just Es
-        + good proxy for error histograms if No is constant
-        + this is just a "slow" FFT option I think......

-[X] Mel Bugs
+[X] Bugs
     [X] resync issue
     [X] equalise power on 700 and 1600
     [X] research real and complex PAPR